peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### DivideToIntegerNaturalScale
-    public EFloat DivideToIntegerNaturalScale(EFloat divisor, EContext ctx) Divides this object by another object, and returns the integer part of the result (which is initially rounded down), with the preferred exponent set to this value's exponent minus the divisor's exponent.

-**Parameters:**

-* <code>divisor</code> - An arbitrary-precision binary floating-point number.

-* <code>ctx</code> - The parameter <code>ctx</code> is an EContext object.

-**Returns:**

-* The integer part of the quotient of the two objects.
-Signals FlagInvalid and returns not-a-number (NaN) if the return value would overflow the exponent range.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
-Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.
+    public EFloat DivideToIntegerNaturalScale(EFloat divisor, EContext ctx)
 ### DivideToIntegerZeroScale
-    public EFloat DivideToIntegerZeroScale(EFloat divisor, EContext ctx) Divides this object by another object, and returns the integer part of the result, with the exponent set to 0.
+    public EFloat DivideToIntegerZeroScale(EFloat divisor, EContext ctx)

-**Parameters:**

-* <code>divisor</code> - The number to divide by.

-* <code>ctx</code> - An arithmetic context object to control the precision.
-The rounding and exponent range settings of this context are ignored.
-If <code>
- HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null, in which case the precision is unlimited.

-**Returns:**

-* The integer part of the quotient of the two objects.
-The exponent will be set to 0.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0, or if the result doesn't fit the given precision.

 ### DivideToSameExponent
-    public EFloat DivideToSameExponent(EFloat divisor, ERounding rounding) Divides this object by another binary floating-point number and returns a result with the same exponent as this object (the dividend).
+    public EFloat DivideToSameExponent(EFloat divisor, ERounding rounding)

-**Parameters:**

-* <code>divisor</code> - The number to divide by.

-* <code>rounding</code> - The rounding mode to use if the result must be scaled down to have the same exponent as this value.

-**Returns:**

-* The quotient of the two numbers.
-Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
-Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### DivRemNaturalScale
     public EFloat[] DivRemNaturalScale(EFloat divisor) Divides this arbitrary-precision binary floating-point number by another